truenas/documentation/content/en/docs/TrueNAS/automated-tasks/replication/remote-ssh.md

 * **Tasks > Replication Tasks**
   * Choose sources for snapshot replication.
-    * Remote sources requires an SSH connection.
+    * Remote sources require an SSH connection.
     * TrueNAS shows how many snapshots will be replicated.
   * Define the snapshot destination
     * A remote destination requires an SSH connection.